sharbours/vibewatch-wifi/README.md

 All credit goes to the originators that I forked this repo from, my additions are miniscule but I hope they help someone.
 (https://github.com/GOROman/vibewatch/)

-##This README is outdated, but it gets the general gist across.
+## This README is outdated, but it gets the general gist across.
 I've incorporated multiple patches from other vibewatch repos, but the main changes are:

-##wi-fi instead of bluetooth
+## Wi-Fi instead of Bluetooth

-##Swipable 'cards' for multiple Hermes 'groups'
+## Swipable 'cards' for multiple Hermes 'groups'

-##Over-The-Air updates as a quality of life improvement
+## Over-The-Air updates as a quality of life improvement

-##A wearable, tactile control surface for AI-assisted Vibe Coding—built around the M5Stack StopWatch.**
+## A wearable, tactile control surface for AI-assisted Vibe Coding—built around the M5Stack StopWatch.**

 ## One Glance.
 One Action.
 Stay in the Flow.